Enables and returns a reference to an Automation object.

 This object is used only to instantiate Automation objects, and has no members.

-This object is supported in Internet Explorer only, not in Windows Store apps.
+This object is a Microsoft extension and is supported in Internet Explorer only, not in Windows 8.x Store apps.

 Automation servers provide at least one type of object.
 For example, a word-processing application may provide an application object, a document object, and a toolbar object.